Chronology of the universe: Far future and ultimate fate

 There are several competing scenarios for the long-term evolution of the universe.
 Which of them will happen, if any, depends on the precise values of physical constants such as the cosmological constant, the possibility of proton decay, the energy of the vacuum (meaning, the energy of "empty" space itself), and the natural laws beyond the Standard Model.

-If the expansion of the universe continues and it stays in its present form, eventually all but the nearest galaxies will be carried away from us by the expansion of space at such a velocity that the observable universe will be limited to our own gravitationally bound local galaxy cluster.
+If the expansion of the universe continues and it stays in its present form, eventually all but the nearest galaxies will be carried away from the Earth by the expansion of space at such a velocity that the observable universe will be limited to the solar system's gravitationally bound local galaxy cluster, the Laniakea Supercluster.
 In the very long term (after many trillions—thousands of billions—of years, cosmic time), the Stelliferous Era will end, as stars cease to be born and even the longest-lived stars gradually die.
 Beyond this, all objects in the universe will cool and (with the possible exception of protons) gradually decompose back to their constituent particles and then into subatomic particles and very low-level photons and other fundamental particles, by a variety of possible processes.

 The following scenarios have been proposed for the ultimate fate of the universe: